boazbk/tcs/lec_10_efficient_alg.md

 __3SAT.__ The 3SAT problem is the task of determining satisfiability for 3CNFs.
 One might think that changing from two to   three would not make that much of a difference for complexity.
 One would be wrong.
-Despite much effort, we do not know of a significantly better than brute force algorithm for 3SAT (the best known algorithms take roughy $1.3^n$ steps).
+Despite much effort, we do not know of a significantly better than brute force algorithm for 3SAT (the best known algorithms take roughly $1.3^n$ steps).

 Interestingly, a similar issue arises time and again in computation, where the difference between two and three often corresponds to the difference between tractable and intractable.
 We do not fully understand the reasons for this phenomenon, though the notions of $\mathbf{NP}$ completeness we will see later does offer a partial explanation.
-It may be related to the fact that optimzing a polynomial often amounts to equations on its derivative.
+It may be related to the fact that optimizing a polynomial often amounts to equations on its derivative.
 The derivative of a a quadratic polynomial is linear, while the derivative of a cubic is quadratic, and, as we will see, the difference between solving linear and quadratic equations can be quite profound.

 ### Solving linear equations